Courses

 ELSO courses provide space for multilingual and international multilingual graduate and professional students to learn strategies, practice skills, make progress toward their own goals, receive feedback from experienced instructors, and form community with peers from across Cornell in a supportive setting.
 ELSO courses are not required but are self-selected by students who want to excel as writers, speakers, and English users across academic and professional contexts and fields.

-We encourage students to look over sample course syllabus in our Canvas site (“English Support for Multilingual Graduate and Professional Students”) to determine if a course is right for you.
+We encourage students to look over sample course syllabus in our Canvas site (“English Language Support Office (ELSO) Resources”) to determine if a course is right for you.

 Questions about ELSO programs may be emailed to the ELSO email account.